 Cost – $29 (a little less than $5/week).
 The challenge was previously offered as pay what it’s worth, and if you feel it’s worth more or less than $29 after you complete the challenge I encourage you to contact me to discuss a refund or feel free to click here and explore some options for paying forward any benefit you experience with the challenge.

 About the Facilitator – In three words: reformed angry mom.
 I still experience challenges and I am continually learning new ways to choose how I respond.
 I am entrusted with five lively children who teach me daily.
 I still yell sometimes although I no longer belittle or put my hands on my children forcefully.
-I’m a trained meditation facilitator and what I share comes from practicing in everyday life, certified parent educator (same here, I only share what I apply to my own parenting experience), psychology and human services undergraduate and author of the Navigating Emotions for Parents ebook and Force Free Parenting – a book being written about the role of force in adult-child relationships while providing viable alternatives.
+I’m a trained meditation facilitator and what I share comes from practicing in everyday life, certified parent educator (since kids don’t come with a manual) and author of the Navigating Emotions for Parents ebook and Force Free Parenting – a book being written about the role of force in adult-child relationships while providing viable alternatives.
 Most importantly, I feel my main qualification is determination.
-(If you’d like to learn more about me, please feel free to read this welcome message or contact me with questions).
+(If you’d like to learn more about me, please read this welcome message or contact me with questions).

 Are you ready?

 If you’re not quite ready, consider starting with Navigating Emotions for Parents.
 If you are ready, click on the button below to pay via Paypal.
 Please make sure your Paypal email is up to date and/or put the email you want to use in the notes section of your payment so I can contact you if any issues arise with your registration.
 Please make sure to complete your transaction and come back to Presence Parenting after the purchase.
 You will be directed to create a login and then you can download the challenge from the Member Area.
 Thank you for your interest and please contact me with any questions you may have.